veersingh9540/Image_Processing_for_Text_recognition/README.md

 The user interface will look like this

-I used OpenCV , pytesseract as algorithm for making the text recognition tinkter is used as GUI its in Beta now i'm working on the designs **If you guys can sujjest some GUI or program changes.
+I used OpenCV , pytesseract, Thresholding as algorithm for making the text recognition tinkter is used as GUI its in Beta now i'm working on the designs **If you guys can sujjest some GUI or program changes.
 I Do appreciate that **